MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 The **Process Mining add-on** is a tenant wide license that is available for the Power Automate Premium license.
 It offers:

-- And addition *100 GB* of process mining capacity to the capacity pool from which users with the Power Automate Premium license can consume.
+- Additional *100 GB* of process mining capacity to the capacity pool, from which users with the Power Automate Premium license can consume.

 - Additional *2 GB* of Dataverse database capacity.